adsurkasur/Arina/README.md

-# Arina-Gemini
+# Arina

-Arina-Gemini is a next-generation web application designed to empower businesses with advanced analysis, forecasting, and personalized recommendations.
+Arina is a next-generation web application designed to empower businesses with advanced analysis, forecasting, and personalized recommendations.
 Built with a modular, scalable architecture, it leverages modern technologies including React (Vite), TypeScript, Tailwind CSS, and a robust Node.js/Express backend.
 The project is engineered for maintainability, extensibility, and high performance, supporting both rapid prototyping and production-grade deployments.

 ## Features